- Vision + Initiatives

 - New 120-space parking lot

-- Increased teaching, training and partner space
+- Increased teaching, training

 - High-bay space to accommodate specialized equipment for industrial technology

 - Flexibility to meet changing training needs for regional partnership programs

 - Industry partner space

 The $28-million project, which will be completed spring term of 2018, is funded through a voter-approved bond as well as an $8-million match from the state of Oregon.
 The 44,242-square-foot building will increase teaching, training and partner space, as well as have the flexibility to meet the changing training needs of regional partnership programs.

 There will be large bays for machinery with classrooms and offices on the first and second floors, and there is an option to add another building to the east as programs expand and the college grows.The project includes the redesign of the adjacent parking lot as well as a new entry plaza to the campus and improved pedestrian access through the parking lot.
 Another site improvement will be a better connection to the pedestrian path to Oregon City High School.